hodgskiss/Archaeal_AMO/README.md

 Data and descriptions can be found in the following folders:

+AMO Sequence Identification

+      Explanation and results of identifying new archaeal AMO subunits (AmoX, AmoY, and AmoZ).

+Conservation of AOA Genes

+      Explanation of archael gene conservation.

 Nviennensis AMO Subunits

       Amino acid sequences of AMO subunits for N. viennensis.